www25-sustainableai/www25-sustainableai.github.io/index.md

 This workshop will explore essential topics at the intersection of AI, sustainability, and the web, focusing on creating AI systems that are robust, energy-efficient, and ethically responsible within web applications.
 As AI models become increasingly integrated into platforms like social media, e-commerce, and search engines, their reliance on vast amounts of web data raises concerns around data quality, fairness, and computational resource demands.
 Key topics of discussion include, but are not limited to:

-**Sustainable AI Model Development:** Methods to reduce the carbon footprint and computational demands of training and deploying AI models on the web.
+- **Sustainable AI Model Development:** Methods to reduce the carbon footprint and computational demands of training and deploying AI models on the web.

-**Data Integrity and Filtering Mechanism:** Strategies to handle the proliferation of low-quality and AI-generated content that risks polluting the web and undermining data quality.
+- **Data Integrity and Filtering Mechanism:** Strategies to handle the proliferation of low-quality and AI-generated content that risks polluting the web and undermining data quality.

-**Security, Robustness, and Fairness:** Techniques to improve the resilience of AI systems trained on noisy, diverse web data, ensuring they operate securely and equitably across varied user demographics.
+- **Security, Robustness, and Fairness:** Techniques to improve the resilience of AI systems trained on noisy, diverse web data, ensuring they operate securely and equitably across varied user demographics.

-**Submission Deadline: <strike>December 24, 2024, AOE</strike>**
+**Submission Deadline: December 24, 2024, AOE**

 **Submit Platform: [EasyChair]**